-VK National Rally at Springfield Christchurch S.I -
+VK National Rally at Springfield Christchurch, South Island -

 Seven gliders from all parts of the North Island, all securely tucked up in their trailers decided to make the big journey south.
-Not since the 1970s very active competition scene that so many gliders had journeyed in mass from the North Island down to the South Island.
-From Alexander John Robinson and his PIK 20 traveled north to join our VK rally.
-Chris Richards from Blenheim trailered the Discus down and joined in as well.
-A surprise visitor was Frank Saxton who flew from Nelson Lakes to Springfield.
-A day later he returned to Nelson Lakes using the Big Wave.
+Not since the 1970s very active competition scene had so many gliders journeyed en-

-The Saturday saw us all journey off to Picton and the ferry to take us all back home to the North Island with some great memories.
-It was a big trip and a great scenic road trip of NZ for some but certainly with a lot of very good flying involved.
+Saturday saw us all journey off to Picton for the ferry back home to the North Island with some great memories.
+It was a great scenic road trip of NZ for some and a lot of very good flying was achieved.
 Next year?
-It’s back to Taumarunui in the North Island it seems.
-However, now that Cook Strait has been ‘reconquered’ by the North Islanders it will be interesting to see if we might be able to prise some of our South Island members out of the security of their mountains and join us on the ‘rolling flats’ of the King Country as it were.
+It’s back to Taumarunui in the North Island.
+However, now that Cook Strait has been ‘reconquered’ by the North Islanders it will be interesting to see if we might be able to prise some of our South Island members out of the security of their mountains and join us on the ‘rolling flats’ of the King Country.